porttack/porttack.com/slv/2023-24/cs7a.md

 ### Wednesdays

-* Five Minute Coding Challenge
+* Five Minute Coding Challenge (so get to class on time!)
 * 7th Grade Tech Symposium (similar to [High School Tech Symposium](/slv/2023-24/symposium))
 * Nick and Tesla (and sometimes a brief break)
 * Programming, lesson, or project work

 ### Fridays

-* Five Minute Coding Challenge
+* Five Minute Coding Challenge (so get to class on time!)
 * Electronics or Physical Computing
 * Nick and Tesla (and sometimes a brief break)
 * Ongoing lesson or project work